 - Download the OUSA Affiliation Policy.
 This outlines the conditions under which Clubs operate.

 - Download the Club Handbook.
 This contains information to assist clubs.

 - Organise a meeting of your potential club to appoint a committee and ensure that you have at least 10 members (90% of which are OUSA/OPSA members).

 - Download and complete the forms below, and return to the Clubs Development Officer:

 - Constitution - this is a written document that establishes the principles, rules and regulations that

 govern the way your club operates.
 Contact the CDO to be emailed an electronic version.
 Fill out this Constitution Template

 - Membership List - this demonstrates that you can fulfil membership obligations as required by the OUSA Affiliation Policy.
 Clubs must have at least 10 members, 90% of which must belong to OUSA or OPSA.

-- Once all forms have been received by the Club Development Officer, these are forwarded to your elected OUSA Clubs and Societies Representative.
-It is the CSR's role to recommend new clubs be affiliated to OUSA at the weekly OUSA Executive Meeting.
+- Once all forms have been received by the Club Development Officer, these are forwarded to your elected OUSA Recreation Representative.
+It is their role to recommend new clubs be affiliated to OUSA at the weekly OUSA Executive Meeting.
 Once affiliation is approved, the new Club will be contacted by the Club Development Officer.